lyndon025/playtested/src/content/article/2023-09-03-starfield-is-releasing-this-sept-6-but-what-is-it-really--first-impressions---starfield.md

 ---
-title: "Starfield is releasing this Sept 6, but what is it, really? | First Impressions - Starfield"
+author: lyndonguitar
+category: Review
-description: "It's created by the same makers as Elder Scrolls V: Skyrim,  Elder Scrolls IV: Oblivion, Fallout 3, and Fallout 4.
-So, if you've enjoyed any of those games, there's a good chance you'll like this one, especially if you're a fan of space exploration and space-themed titles like No Man's Sky or Star Citizen."
+description: 'It''s created by the same makers as Elder Scrolls V: Skyrim,  Elder Scrolls IV: Oblivion, Fallout 3, and Fallout 4.
+So, if you''ve enjoyed any of those games, there''s a good chance you''ll like this one, especially if you''re a fan of space exploration and space-themed titles like No Man''s Sky or Star Citizen.'
+featured: false
 pubDate: 2023-09-03
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "starfield"]
+tags:
-featured: false
+- taptap
+- starfield
-thumb: ""
+thumb: ''
+title: Starfield is releasing this Sept 6, but what is it, really? | First Impressions
+  - Starfield
 ---

 It's created by the same makers as Elder Scrolls V: Skyrim,  Elder Scrolls IV: Oblivion, Fallout 3, and Fallout 4.
 So, if you've enjoyed any of those games, there's a good chance you'll like this one, especially if you're a fan of space exploration and space-themed titles like No Man's Sky or Star Citizen.